 When the activation is in support of a drill, exercise, or emergency event, individuals will normally be deployed to predetermined fixed locations within the county.
-Because we already know most of the locations that will need ACS operators during an emergency, tactical call signs for each location have been pre-assigned and are listed in the Pinellas ACS Emergency
+Because we already know most of the locations that will need ACS operators during an emergency, tactical call signs for each location have been pre-assigned and are listed in the Pinellas ACS Emergency Communications Plan.
+If members are deployed to a location that is not listed in the plan, the NCS will assign the new location a tactical call sign in real-time.

-Communications Plan.
-If members are deployed to a location that is not listed in the plan, the their FCC call sign when exchanging information on the net, unless, they are performing a formal role such as Net Control.
+Individuals who are not deployed and are operating from their home QTH will continue to use their FCC call sign when exchanging information on the net, unless, they are performing a formal role such as Net Control.